Propaganda in the Mexican drug war: Los Zetas

 Los Zetas have used the Internet and media to spread most of their propaganda and to glorify their lifestyle.
 There have been numerous YouTube videos of assassinations, torture scenes, and interrogations.
 Although these posts are quickly taken down, most of them are likely to have been seen and reposted somewhere else.
 When they discover individuals, blogs, or media speaking out against them on the Internet, they retaliate with violence.
-In September 2011, two people were found hanging from a bridge with a huge narcomanta containing the words "Internet Snitches".
+In September 2011, two people were found hanging from a bridge alongside a large narcomanta with the words "Internet Snitches" written on it.
 The banner was addressed to two particular blog sites that were being used to report uncensored stories about cartel violence.
 In addition, the administrator of the chat site, Nuevo Laredo en Vivo, which is used to share safety and security information, was killed and decapitated.

 The Zetas have launched public relations campaigns through local media outlets.
 They determine what stories are run and threaten those who do not comply.
 Many reporters have been murdered and threatened, as a result the Zetas threats are taken seriously.
 Members of the cartel also write their own stories which are published in the papers.
 Their stories of disinformation include ones that discredit the Mexican army, spreading rumors about human rights abuses and exaggerating any misdemeanors by the government forces.
 "Demands to run propaganda will increase and content more extreme, and newspapers that run stories will go from being silent on the matter of organized crime control to being agents of disinformation helping organized crime strengthen its control over the reign."
 They do, however, write positive stories about local police forces, most of which are working with the Zetas in some fashion.
 The Zetas have infiltrated local government by bribing officers, controlling how local authorities are perceived by civilians within Zeta territory.
 They keep the public ignorant therefore most people trust the officers who are actually working side-by-side with the cartel.